-As a school we offer the children opportunities to develop skills outside the National Curriculum, through a weekly ‘Enriched Curriculum’.
+As a school we offer the children opportunities to develop skills outside the National Curriculum, through a weekly clubs.
 Adults share the skills they have acquired through their life experiences and offer these to the children.
-Enriched curriculum activities have included: Judo, yoga, choir, sewing, fitness, African drumming, photography, ICT and much more.
+Wider Curriculum activities have included: Ukelele, dance, basketball, arts and crafts, ice hockey, much more.

 In line with our vision statement and our drive to ensure all our children are equipped with skills for adulthood.
 We work in partnership with The University of Kent to deliver Children’s University.

 Children’s University encourages children to try out new experiences, develop new ideas and acquire new skills through participation in a range of learning activities outside of the school day.
 These learning activities are designed to

 Introduce new life experiences